Computable analogs of cardinal characteristics: Prediction and Rearrangement

-\begin{proof}The idea of this proof will be to use forcing with computable trees with some specific properties.
+The idea of this proof will be to use forcing with computable trees with some specific properties.
 First, at the $e$th stage, we will be pruning to a tree consisting entirely of paths $A$ for which $\varphi_e^A$ is computably predictable.
 We will use this to ensure that the result of our forcing does not compute an evading function.
-Second, the trees will be clumpy, allowing us to choose extensions which occasionally have high relative complexity.
-This will mean our resulting set has positive packing dimension.
+Second, the trees will be clumpy, allowing us to choose extensions which occasionally agree with $X_{d}$.
+This will mean our resulting set belongs to a weakly Schnorr engulfing degree.

 Given an initial segment $A_{e-1}$ and a computable tree $T_{e-1}$ extending this initial segment, we will prune our tree to $T_e$, so that there is a single predictor that always predicts $\varphi_e^A(n)$ for every remaining path $A\in T_e$ while maintaining the clumpiness requirement.